15 Sustainability Myths Debunked Now

 Sustainability Myth 15: Technology will solve all sustainability problems.

-How it spread: The narrative that technological alone can solve sustainability issues is often perpetuated by industries looking to avoid behavioral or policy changes.
+How it spread: The narrative that technological innovation alone can solve sustainability issues is often perpetuated by industries looking to avoid behavioral or policy changes.

 Reality: While technology plays a key role, it must be paired with changes in behavior and policy.
 For example, electric cars reduce emissions, but if they are powered by coal-based electricity, their overall impact is diminished.
 Reducing overall consumption, improving energy efficiency, and adopting renewable energy are all necessary complements to technological solutions.